Meat alternative: Commerce

 Meat substitutes represent around 11% of the world's meat and substitutes market in 2020.
 As shown in the graph, this market share is different from region to region.
 From 2013 to 2021, the world average price of meat substitutes fell continuously, by an overall 33%.
 The only exception was a 0.3% increase in 2020, compared to 2019.
 The price will continue to decrease, according to projections by Statista (see average price graph).
+Meat substitutes are often priced higher than comparable meat products, but the price can vary depending on product characteristics such as credence attributes or main ingredients.

 The motivation for seeking out meat substitutes varies among consumers.
 The market for meat alternatives is highly dependent on "meat-reducers", who are primarily motivated by health consciousness and weight management.
-Consumers who identify as vegan, vegetarian or pescetarian are more likely to endorse concerns regarding animal welfare and/or environmentalism as primary motivators.
+Consumers who identify as vegan, vegetarian or pescetarian are more likely to endorse concerns regarding animal welfare and environmentalism as primary motivators.
 Additionally, some cultural beliefs and religions place prohibitions on consuming some or all animal products, including Hinduism, Judaism, Islam, Christianity, Jainism, and Buddhism.

 Vegan meats are consumed in restaurants, grocery stores, bakeries, vegan school meals, and in homes.
 The sector for plant-based meats grew by 37% in North America over 2017–18.
 In 2018–19, sales of plant-based meats in the United States were $895 million, with the global market for meat alternatives forecast to be $140 billion by 2029.
 Seeking a healthy alternative to meat, curiosity, and trends toward veganism were drivers for the meat alternative market in 2019.
+Sales of plant-based meats increased during the COVID-19 pandemic.
 The book The End of Animal Farming by Jacy Reese Anthis argues that plant-based food and cultured meat will completely replace animal-based food by 2100.